HAS-Tools-Fall2020/homework-xenidegracia/Submissions/Code_Submission1/ReadMe.md

 **3- A brief summary of what you got out of the peer evaluation.
 How did you make your script better?**

-  - From my peer evaluation I obtain feedback about improving the path of the data, to make it available for everyone that wants to run my code, also on the writing of my code through the use of more cells to facilitate the execution of it.
-My evaluator gave me some advices about using more different plots, so I decided to work on the "Residuals Plot" that tells me how my data is far from or close to my model. **(See Plot #6)**
+  - From my peer evaluation I obtained feedback about improving the path of the data, to make it available for everyone that wants to run my code, also on the writing of my code through the use of more cells to facilitate the execution of it.
+  - My evaluator gave me some advices about using more different plots, so I decided to work on the "Residuals Plot" that tells me how my data is far from or close to my model. **(See Plot #6)**

   ![](assets/ReadMe-c8eeeb94.png)

 **4- Describe the part of your script that you are most proud of and why.**

   - I was so proud when I could finally get how to use the datetime as an object to locate the data that I wanted to process.
-Also when I got the 16 values of my average and AR forecasting.
+  - Also when I got the 16 values of my average and AR forecasting by using functions and a for loop.
-  - The fact that now the flake8 corrects me less than at the beginning of the course.
+  - The fact that now I make my codes with better writing skills because I learned the PEP8 style and now the flake8 corrects me less than at the beginning of the course.

 ---
 <a name="weekly"></a>